Parasite (2019 film): Theatrical

 Neon acquired the US and Canadian rights to the film at the 2018 American Film Market.
+Darcy Paquet, an American film critic and author, provided English translations for the film's international release.
 The film's rights were also pre-sold to German-speaking territories (Koch Films), French-speaking territories (The Jokers) and Japan (Bitters End).
 The film had its world premiere at the 2019 Cannes Film Festival on 21 May.
 It was released in South Korea on 30 May 2019.

-It was released in Australia and New Zealand by Madman Films on 27 June 2019 (becoming both the highest-ever-grossing Korean film in the region and the distributor's highest-ever-grossing non-English-language film in Australia),.
-It was screened at the Toronto International Film Festival in Toronto, Canada in September 2019 and released generally in the United States and Canada on 11 October 2019.
+It was released in Australia and New Zealand by Madman Films on 27 June 2019 (becoming both the highest-ever-grossing Korean film in the region and the distributor's highest-ever-grossing non-English-language film in Australia).
+It screened at the Toronto International Film Festival in Toronto, Canada, in September 2019 and was released generally in the US and Canada on 11 October 2019.
+It was released in South Africa by Brandchina on 11 October 2019.
 The film was originally scheduled to be screened as a closing film at FIRST International Film Festival Xining in China on 28 July 2019, but on 27 July, the film festival organisers announced that the screening was cancelled for "technical reasons".

-It was licensed for the United Kingdom and Ireland by Curzon Artificial Eye at Cannes, and had preview screenings in cinemas nationwide with an interview with Bong Joon-ho shared live by satellite on 3 February 2020, followed by the film's general release on 7 February.
+It was licensed for the United Kingdom and Ireland by Curzon Artificial Eye at Cannes, and had preview screenings in cinemas nationwide with an interview with Bong shared live by satellite on 3 February 2020, followed by the film's general release on 7 February.

-Neon expanded the number of North American theatres showing the film from 1,060 to 2,001 starting the weekend of 14 February 2020, following the film's recognition at the Academy Awards, despite the film having already been released on home video in the region.
-A special IMAX remaster was shown at limited North American theatres during the week of 21 February 2020.
+Neon expanded the number of North American cinemas showing the film from 1,060 to 2,001 starting on the weekend of 14 February 2020, following the film's recognition at the Academy Awards, despite the film having already been released on home video in the region.
+A special IMAX remaster was shown at limited North American cinemas during the week of 21 February 2020.
+The same remaster was re-released in IMAX cinemas on 7 February 2025 to celebrate the film's five-year anniversary.

 Home media

-By December 2019, the film had earned a net revenue of $90 million from home entertainment, television and foreign sales.
+By December 2019, the film had earned a net revenue of $90 million from home entertainment, television and international sales.
 On 28 January 2020, Parasite was released on Blu-ray and DVD by Neon, with distribution by Universal Pictures Home Entertainment, and on 2 June it was released on Ultra HD Blu-ray.
-On 13 February 2020, it was announced that the film will be released on home media by The Criterion Collection.
-On 15 July 2020, The Criterion Collection announced the release date of 27 October 2020, featuring the long-awaited black and white version.
+The Criterion Collection released a remastered version, alongside the black-and-white version, in October 2020.

-On 24 February 2020, the subscription-based streaming service Hulu announced that it had secured exclusive rights to stream the film in the United States, starting on 8 April 2020.
-Additionally, Amazon Prime Video began streaming the film outside of the United States on 28 March 2020.

-In the United Kingdom, it was 2020's best-selling foreign language film on physical home video formats.
+On 24 February 2020, the subscription-based streaming service Hulu announced that it had secured exclusive rights to stream the film in the US, starting on 8 April 2020.
+Amazon Prime Video began streaming the film outside the US on 28 March 2020.
+The film came to Netflix in the US and UK on 1 February 2025.
+In the UK, it was 2020's best-selling foreign language film on physical home video formats.